As a new student, you can apply for University accommodation online. However, there are a few criteria you need to meet.

 You can apply for accommodation as soon as you've applied to study here at Strathclyde.

 If you hold a conditional offer of study from Strathclyde don't wait until it is made unconditional, apply immediately.
 We won't make you an offer of accommodation though, until we know you're definitely coming to study at Strathclyde.

 When will I have an offer of accommodation?

-- if you're an undergraduate or postgraduate student with an unconditional offer of study from Strathclyde, you'll receive an offer of accommodation from us usually in June
+- if you're an undergraduate or postgraduate student with an unconditional offer of study from Strathclyde, you'll receive an offer of accommodation from us usually by the end of June;

 - if you're an undergraduate or postgraduate student with a conditional offer of study from Strathclyde, nothing will happen until the University makes you an unconditional offer of study, which you have firmly accepted.
 We'll make you an offer of accommodation usually in August.

 Your offer of accommodation will include detailed information about:

 - arrival information, (when to arrive, where to pick up your keys and so on)